Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 # RuntimeError: can't modify frozen String
 {% endcodeblock %}

-Second, and better option is to use [symbols](http://www.ruby-doc.org/core-2.1.2/Symbol.html), which are immutable versions of strings often used as identifiers.
+A second and better option is to use [symbols](http://www.ruby-doc.org/core-2.1.2/Symbol.html), which are immutable versions of strings often used as identifiers.

 {% codeblock lang:ruby %}